-I was disappointed with McAfee as it slowed down my computer significantly.
-This is despite the fact that the company states on its website that their software uses cloud-based threat analysis that protects your computer without slowing it down.
+I did not notice any slowing down of my computer with McAfee.
+This is just as the company states on its website that its software uses cloud-based threat analysis that protects your computer without slowing it down.

 This should provide an answer to those who ask, “is Sophos better than McAfee?”
 In my opinion, a good cybersecurity program should not bog down system resources.

 In Terms of Support